-This page contains information that can be downloaded and copy/pasted for use as needed in stories and announcements.
+This page contains information that you may download and copy/paste for use as needed in stories and announcements.
 Please direct all media inquiries here.

-Lee Atchison is a recognized industry thought leader in cloud computing, and the author of the best selling book Architecting For Scale, published by O’Reilly Media, currently in its second edition.
+Lee Atchison is a recognized industry thought leader in cloud computing.
+Lee is the author of the best-selling book Architecting For Scale, published by O’Reilly Media, currently in its second edition.

-Lee has consulted with leading organizations on how to modernize their application architectures and transform their organizations at scale.
-Lee is an industry expert and is widely quoted in publications such as InfoWorld, Diginomica, IT Brief, Programmable Web, CIO Review, and DZone.
+Lee consults with leading organizations on how to modernize their application architectures and transform their organizations at scale.
+Lee is an industry expert and is widely quoted in InfoWorld, Diginomica, IT Brief, Programmable Web, CIO Review, and DZone.
 He has been a featured speaker at events across the globe from London to Sydney, Tokyo to Paris, and all over North America.

 Lee Atchison is a recognized industry thought leader in cloud computing.
-He has committed his career to architecting and building high scale, cloud-based, service oriented, SaaS applications.
-He has a specific expertise in building highly available systems.
+He has committed his career to architecting and building high scale, cloud-based, service-oriented, SaaS applications.
+He has specific expertise in building highly available systems.

 He was the Senior Director for Cloud Architecture at New Relic.
 He’s was with New Relic for eight years where, among other things, he designed and led the building of the New Relic Platform and infrastructure products.
 As architect lead, Lee has helped New Relic build a solid service-based system architecture that scales as they have grown from a simple SaaS startup to a high traffic public enterprise.

 Lee learned cloud-based, scalable systems while working seven years as a Senior Manager and Principal Program Manager at Amazon.com.
 At Amazon, he led the creation of the company’s first software download store (app store), created AWS Elastic Beanstalk offering (Platform as a Service), and led the team that managed the migration of Amazon’s retail platform from a monolith to an SOA-based architecture.